joker-project/clef-2022/EN/project.md

 ## Access
 Sign up at the CLEF website (https://clef2022-labs-registration.dei.unipd.it/).
 All team members should join the JOKER mailing list (https://groups.google.com/u/4/g/joker-project).
 After registration, you will receive an email with information on how to get access to the data.

+The data is split into 3 folders corresponding to the shared tasks.
+Each task folder is further split in train data and test data.

 ### Result submission:
 Participants should put their run results into the folder Documents created for their user and **submit them by email** to *contact@joker-project.com*.